Top 10 Sammy Hagar 70s Songs

 # 10 – Rock ‘N Roll Romeo

-We open up our top 10 Sammy Hagar 70s songs list with the grooving song entitled “Rock ‘N Roll Romeo.”
+We open our top 10 Sammy Hagar 70s songs list with the grooving song “Rock ‘N Roll Romeo.”
 The song was released on the album entitled Nine On A Ten Scale.
 It was the closing track on the album.
 The album was released in 1976.
-The song “Rock ‘N Roll Romeo,” was written by John Carter, and Sammy Hagar.
-Some of the lyrics of the song might not sit too well in today’s age, but the song rocks hard and was the perfect album closer.
+The song “Rock ‘N Roll Romeo” was written by John Carter and Sammy Hagar.
+Some of the song’s lyrics might not sit too well in today’s age, but the song rocks hard and was the perfect album closer.
 Sammy Hagar sounds a little like Foghat’s Dave Peverett on this track.

 # 9 – Rock And Roll Weekend

-Continuing with our top 10 Sammy Hagar 70s songs list we take a listen to the great song entitled “Rock And Roll Weekend.”
-There are two versions of this song that are actually quite different.
+Continuing with our top 10 Sammy Hagar 70s songs list, we listen to the great song entitled “Rock And Roll Weekend.”
+There are two versions of this song that are quite different.
 We love both of them.
-The first version was released on Sammy Hagars Red album in 1977.
+The first version was released on Sammy Hagar’s Red album in 1977.
 The second version Sammy Hagar released was a live version issued on the All Night Long album.
 The live version sounds nothing like the original.
 The band plays the song at about three times the speed of the original.
 Both versions are killer.
 We have included the live version below.

 # 8 – This Planet’s on Fire (Burn in Hell)

-Many fans never really think of Sammy Hagar as a metal artist, but the riffs that he writes could definitely be utilized in the Metal Genre.
-“This Planet’s on Fire (Burn in Hell),” is a perfect example.
-In fact, you don’t have to take our word for it, just check out Megadeath’s blasting cover version of this killer cut.
-Sammy Hagar’s original version of the song was released on his Street Machne album in 1979.
+Many fans never really think of Sammy Hagar as a metal artist, but the riffs he writes could be utilized in the Metal Genre.
+“This Planet’s on Fire (Burn in Hell)” is a perfect example.
+You don’t have to take our word for it; just check out Megadeath’s blasting cover version of this killer cut.
+Sammy Hagar’s original song version was released on his Street Machne album in 1979.
 The musicians featured on this track included Sammy Hagar on lead vocals and guitar, Gary Pihl on guitar, Bill Church on bass, and Chuck Ruff on drums.

 # 7 – Fillmore Shuffle

-We will never get tired of listing to that opening acoustic guitar riff and the very cool bass line.
-This has always been one of our favorite Sammy Hagar songs that have kind of gotten lost in the shuffle.
+We will never tire of listening to that opening acoustic guitar riff and the cool bass line.
+This has always been one of our favorite Sammy Hagar songs that have gotten lost in the shuffle.
 The song appears on Sammy Hagar’s sophomore album entitled Sammy Hagar.
-This one always sounded so good because it opens up the album’s second side and was given the vinyl’s widest grooves.
-This one also has a great chorus that you just can’t stop singing.
-The song was written by Bruce Stephens.
+This one always sounded good because it opened up the album’s second side and was given the vinyl’s widest grooves.
+This one also has a great chorus that you can’t stop singing.
+Bruce Stephens wrote the song.

 # 6 – I’ve Done Everything for You

-Landing in the number six spot on our top 10 Sammy Hagar 70s songs list we present the song “I’ve Done Everything for You” The song was released as a stand-alone single by Sammy Hagar in 1978.
+Landing in the number six spot on our top 10 Sammy Hagar 70s songs list, we present the song “I’ve Done Everything for You.”
+The song was released as a stand-alone single by Sammy Hagar in 1978.
 It would be included on his classic 70s live album All Night Long.
-The song was never a hit in the US. but broke the top 40 in the United Kingdom peaking at number thirty eight.
-Of course in the US. the song became a monster hit when Rick Springfield recorded his version of the song that broke the US Billboard Top 10 in 1981.
+The song was never a hit in the US, but it broke the top 40 in the United Kingdom, peaking at number thirty-eight.
+Of course, in the US, the song became a monster hit when Rick Springfield recorded his version of the song that broke the US Billboard Top 10 in 1981.

 # 5 – Reckless